 The laser is used to vaporise the top surface removing the area affected by the anodising.
 This exposes the host material below.
 Where a darker dye colouring is used the contrast levels are good.
 The laser is used to in this case, place information radially onto the component.
 The software provides the capability to mix and match both alphanumeric characters and logos.

-The general consensus is that as the laser removes the anodised layer an oxide layer forms to the surface providing protection to the material beyond the oxide layer thickness preventing corrosion.
+The general consensus is that, as the laser removes the anodised layer, an oxide layer forms on the surface, providing protection to the material, beyond the oxide layer thickness, preventing corrosion.